TorSpider/TorSpider-Backend/README.md

 The script will produce the necessary credentials for you.
 Be sure to write them down!

+### Tune PostgreSQL for your server
+PostgreSQL should be tuned based on the number of CPUs and memory available on your system.

+Head over to [PgTune](http://pgtune.leopard.in.ua/) to create a custom tuned configuration based on your parameters.
+Remember to restart postgres after you add them.

 ## Running the Backend
 Let's get started:
 `ptyhon3 backend_manage.py run`